 – The Aldrich Contemporary Art Museum Director of Exhibitions Richard Klein

 – Sculptors Guild President Thea Lanzisero

 Installation: The artist will be responsible for transporting, installing and de-installing their artwork.
 Assistance is not available for the installation and de-installation of the work.
-Installation will take place in early April, de-installation in late-July.
+Installation will take place in early April, de-installation in late-July (or early August).

 Publicity: The Carriage Barn Arts Center and New Canaan Land Trust will publicize the installation of the work through our regular notices and stories to media outlets, our email databases of 5,000, as well as on our websites (carriagebarn.org and newcanaanlandtrust.org) and social media.
 Brochures will be produced and on-site signage identifying the artist and their work.
 Exhibitors are invited and encouraged to attend a grand opening celebration at the Carriage Barn Arts Center on Friday, April 24, and other on-site events/artists talks to be organized for May and June.
 Artists will be interviewed and recorded as part of the interactive New Canaan Sculpture Trail guide.

 Liability and Release: Carriage Barn Arts Center (CBAC) and New Canaan Land Trust (NCLT) assume no responsibility for damage to artwork during delivery, installation, display or de-installation including, by way of example only, normal wear and tear, minor nicks or scratches, etc. Exhibitors will release CBAC and NCLT, its officers, directors, employees, and agents, from any and all liability for loss, damage or theft of any artwork, subject only to the insurance provision below.